liuxin0824/ComSD/README.md

 ComSD can discover **diverse behaviors at different activity levels**, including both dynamic movements and static postures. **(balancing state exploration and skill diversity)**

 We visualized some representative skills discovered by ComSD in **Walker** and **Cheetah**.
-Above the video is a description of the discovered skills, not a specific task.
+Above the video are descriptions of the discovered skills, not specific tasks.
 The pretraining stage is completely task-agnostic.

 #### Walker
 | Flip forward | Flip backward | Flip failed  | Advance on knees | Kick back | Crawl forward |